ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     <image />

-    Teal objects represent objects that are part of a template that’s been deinstanced - which means you can edit them and move them around in the hierarchy.
+    Teal objects represent objects that are part of a template that's been deinstanced - which means you can edit them and move them around in the hierarchy.

-5. Drag “**LightToggleScript**” from the **Project Content** tab into the “**Light switch**” folder within the **Light Switch & Bulb** template (as shown in the picture below).
+5. Drag "**LightToggleScript**" from the **Project Content** tab into the "**Light switch**" folder within the **Light Switch & Bulb** template (as shown in the picture below).

-Make sure the script is first in the “**Light switch**” folder’s hierarchy.
+Make sure the script is first in the "**Light switch**" folder's hierarchy.
 This makes it easier to find when looking at the hierarchy.

 <image />

 ## Step 3: Defining the switch

 We want our light switch to function just like it would in real life: the switch will point up or down depending on whether the light is turned on or off.
-First you’ll need to tell the script which object in the scene is the switch, so that it knows what to rotate.
+First you'll need to tell the script which object in the scene is the switch, so that it knows what to rotate.
 You will create a variable that defines what the switch is.
 It is best practice to define your variables at the beginning of your scripts.

 1. Type the following into Line 1 of `LightToggleScript`: